 Once the settlement date is set and the contract is signed, options narrow sharply.
 The vendor may still be able to change the settlement date, but only if the buyer agrees.
 If for any reason this becomes necessary, it is important to give as much notice to everyone involved as possible.
 Remember, the buyer doesn’t have to agree to the vendor’s new terms.
 It’s best to agree to an appropriate settlement period right from the start.

 The agent will usually arrange a pre-settlement inspection to allow the buyer to see the property before finalising the payment.
 This is when issues that could delay the settlement may arise.
 As a vendor, it’s important to make sure the house is looking as it did (or better) than when the buyer last saw it.

-It is not unusual for settlements to be delayed by hours or even a day after the nominated time as everything is organised with solicitors, real estate agents and banks.
-If you are the seller and are moving to another home that settles on the same day, think about finding accommodation elsewhere that night just in case.
+It’s not unusual for settlements to be delayed by hours or even a day after the nominated time as everything is organised with solicitors, real estate agents and banks.
+If you’re the seller and moving to another home that settles on the same day, think about finding accommodation elsewhere that night just in case.

 If you are the buyer, avoid organising your furniture delivery for the same day, and think about giving yourself a few days leeway before you move in.